View Sandra Adkins's Obituary on lincolncourier.com and share memories

 Sandra was a member and attended Zion Lutheran Church in Lincoln.

 Ms. Adkins was preceded in death by her parents.
-She is survived by her three children: Christopher Alan (Nicole) Adkins of Aurora, IL, Cynthia Annette (Michael) Haggit of Chatham, IL, and Courtney Ann (Brian "Hap") Evans of Athens, IL; two grandsons, Lucas James Evans and Logan Christopher Evans of Athens, IL; her fiancé, Tom Etherton of Lincoln, IL; three brothers, Steven R. (Carol) Werner of Chandler, AZ, Scott A. (Mona) Werner of Lincoln, IL, and Stanton W. Werner of Aurora, IL; also several nieces, nephews, and many cousins.
+She is survived by her three children: Christopher Alan (Nicole) Adkins of Aurora, IL, Cynthia Annette (Michael) Haggitt of Chatham, IL, and Courtney Ann (Brian "Hap") Evans of Athens, IL; two grandsons: Lucas James Evans and Logan Christopher Evans of Athens, IL; her fiancé: Tom Etherton of Lincoln, IL; three brothers: Steven R. (Carol) Werner of Chandler, AZ, Scott A. (Mona) Werner of Lincoln, IL, and Stanton W. Werner of Aurora, IL; also several nieces, nephews, and many cousins.